HagaiRaja/hagairaja.github.io/README.md

 # Portofolio & Blog of Hagai

-This website will be my one stop portofolio to keep track of my career progress.
+This website will be my one stop portfolio to keep track of my career progress.
 Work in progress :)

 ## Always live!